-In ancient Egyptian mythology, Ra (also known as Re) was worshiped as the god of the sun, creation, law, light, order, and fertility and growth.
+In ancient Egyptian mythology, Ra (also known as Re) was worshiped as the god of the sun, creation, law, light, order and, fertility and growth.
 It was believed that he rode on his sun barge (Atet) through the underworld in order to bring the sun to the Egyptians.
-Due to how the crucial importance of the sun, Ra was venerated as the king of all Egyptian gods.
+Due to the crucial importance of the sun, Ra was venerated as the king of all Egyptian gods.
 He was seen as the creator god.
 In the beginning, Ra was the deity that brought things into existence out of the primordial chaos.

 Origin Story of Ra

 Ra came along with the light (or the sun).
-Ra looked at the vast ocean of nothingness and was filled with sadness.
+Ra then looked at the vast ocean of nothingness and was filled with sadness.
 Therefore, he created the first generation of gods – Shu (the god of the air) and Tefnut (goddess of rain/moisture).

 How important was Ra in ancient Egypt?

 Firstly, Ra in the Egyptian pantheon is simply the divine creator of everything that has ever existed, or exists, and will ever exist.
 His most precious creation was the Nile River – a river that was in all sense and purpose the lifeblood of the ancient Egyptian civilization.

 Ra’s sphere of influence was everywhere.
 He was omnipotent and omnipresent.
 The Egyptians venerated him as the god of the universe, the sun, order, kings, sky, earth, and even the underworld.
 He was life force in itself, permeating through everything in the universe.
 That is how come he was worshiped as the god of virtually everything.